-Park is open for day use from 0730 AM to Sunset
+Park is open for day use from 7:30 AM to Sunset.

 Wildwood Canyon Park Property

-Above the hills of Yucaipa, Wildwood Canyon offers panoramic views of the surrounding hills and valleys.
-This park property in the eastern foothills of the San Bernardino Mountains features broad grasslands and canopies of centuries-old interior live oak.
+Nestled in the hills above the suburbs of the Inland Empire, Wildwood Canyon offers panoramic views of the surrounding valleys in an unforgettable nature experience.
+This park property in the eastern foothills of the majestic San Bernardino Mountains features broad grasslands, canopies of centuries-old interior live oak, and threatened chaparral and sage scrub habitats.
 The property’s box canyon is home to hundreds of species of wildlife and native plants, some of them rare and endangered.
+The park also preserves the human history of the area in the form of past ranches and homesteads.
+Step back in time and come visit beautiful Wildwood Canyon State Park!

 October 14th, 2017: Guided Twilight Hike